 A total of $17,000 has been taken by the government ($2,500 + $5,000 + $7,500 + $2,000).
 You would have an effective rate of 21.25% if you earned $80,000 ($17,000 / $80,000).

-Steps to Calculate Federal Income Tax Rate in Excel
+How to Calculate Federal Tax Rate in Excel: with Easy Steps

 There are various tax brackets in most countries, and each bracket has a different rate of tax.
 For example, let’s look at the tax calculation for individuals in the US.